 Both residency and online classes are small (6 - 20 people) and interactive.
 Students often work in small groups and there is consistent engagement with faculty.

 Goucher is an independent, selective, coeducational liberal arts college located on 287 beautiful acres just north of the city of Baltimore.
 Goucher enrolls more than 1,400 undergraduate and 1,200 graduate students.
 It was founded in 1885 and is accredited by the Middle States Association of Colleges and Schools.
 Goucher offers a wide variety of undergraduate majors, and all undergraduates are required to participate in at least one international study program, testing and enhancing classroom learning through real, firsthand experience in the world.

-Everyone stays on campus during the summer residency and in a nearby hotel during the January residency.
-Students can choose a single or double room.
-The campus dorms are air-conditioned and have wireless access throughout.
-Three meals a day are provided in the dining hall as part of the room and board fee.
+Students are responsible for their own housing during residency.
+Lunch and dinner will be provided in the dining hall as part of the room and board fee.
 Students have full access to Goucher's campus, including an excellent food-service, library, and athletic facilities.
 The campus offers a variety of amenities including a gym, swimming pool, and hiking trail.
 The campus is also an easy walk to restaurants, shops, grocery stores, and movie theaters.

 See Technology Requirements in main menu.
 If possible, students should plan to bring their laptops to campus during the residency.
 Students will also want to have a camera (cell phone is sufficient) for documenting activities on our site visits, etc.